 Facility Requested:

 Date(s) Requested for Reservation:

-I would like to have the facility open at
+I would like to have the facility open atm. and closed atm.

 The facility will be used for the following purpose(s):

 It is hereby understood and agreed that the below named individual will assume responsibility for the repair or replacement of any Starr County premises and/or equipment which might be damaged during the reservation period.
 It is also understood that the security deposit may be forfeited for failure to comply with the Starr County Building and Property Use Policy.
 By signing, the applicant acknowledges receiving a copy of the Starr County Building and Property Use Policy, and understanding and agreeing to all terms therein.

 Applicant:

-Signed by: (If signed on behalf of an organization, print name and title of signatory.)
+Signed by:

 Address:

 Phone Number:

 After-Hour Fees: Deposit: (If you are seeking a waiver of fees/deposit, write -0- and indicate why on the back of this form.)

 Please return form, deposit and applicable fees to: Starr County Judge's Office 100 FM 3167 Rio Grande City, TX 78582

 Date Received: By: Approved/Unapproved

 Special requirements: